Thailand travel guide

 Elephant treks can be dangerous, especially if elephants are mistreated or not handled properly.
 Use a reliable, licensed tour guide.
 British nationals have been seriously injured and killed because handlers have lost control of the elephant.

 Take care when swimming off coastal areas, especially during monsoon season.
 People have drowned in strong riptides.
-You should:
+Thailand has lifeguards on duty at designated beaches and operates a flag system for safe swimming.
+Follow all warning signs, especially red flags.

-Jellyfish can swim close to the shore, particularly during the rainy season.
+Jellyfish can swim close to the shore, particularly during the rainy season from May to October.
 Jellyfish stings can be fatal.
-Take local advice from hotel management and dive centres.
+Take local advice from your hotel and dive centres.

 Take care when swimming, diving, kayaking or white water rafting in rivers or close to waterfalls, particularly in the rainy season.
 Currents can be extremely strong.